badgirlbongi/bongihub/workflow.md

 01/26/2024
 + still addding data to the table rows on the database using myphpAdmnin
 + done adding data and exported the tourza database
++ changed a few things on the files of the project and updated the reviews.phtml file